scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 the automated generation and optimization of stencil codes can be utilised for a much broader set of computational problems.
-Matrix-free stencil operators based on explicit finite difference schemes are widely used in industrial and academic research, although they merely represent one of many approaches to solving PDEs [Baba16]_, [Liu09]_, [Rai91]_.
-In this paper we therefore limit our discussion of numerical methods to a minium and instead focus on the ease which these operators can be created symbolically.
-We give a brief overview of the design concepts and Devito's key features and demonstrate the Devito API using a set of classic examples from computational fluid dynamics (CFD).
-Based on this, we will then highlight the use of Devito in an example of a complex seismic inversion algorithms to demonstrate its use in practical scientific applications and to showcase the performance achieved by the auto-generated and optimised code.
+Matrix-free stencil operators based on explicit finite difference schemes are widely used in industry and academic research, although they merely represent one of many approaches to solving PDEs [Baba16]_, [Liu09]_, [Rai91]_.
+In this paper we therefore limit our discussion of numerical methods and instead focus on the ease with which these operators can be created symbolically.
+We give a brief overview of the design concepts and key features of Devito and demonstrate its API using a set of classic examples from computational fluid dynamics (CFD).
+Then we will discuss the use of Devito in an example of a complex seismic inversion algorithm to illustrate its use in practical scientific applications and to showcase the performance achieved by the auto-generated and optimised code.

 Background
 ----------